 What happens if I exceed my quota?

-Your requests will fail until the quota resets or you apply for a higher allocation.
+If you exceed your daily quota limit, your API requests will stop working until the quota resets (after 24 hours) or you receive approval for a higher limit.

 Is there a YouTube API for Shorts?